rawjson/api-with-nodejs/README.md

 ```

 A dockerfile is also available in case you want to use the containerize and ship it.
 To build a containerized app use the following command.

+Please note that this file works with windows and when using MacOS the path might not resolve.
+You can change the WORKDIR and COPY path that can resolve when containerizing the app.

 ```
 docker build -t api-with-node:v1 .